-The ISO5452 is a 5.7-kVRMS, reinforced isolated gate driver for IGBTs and MOSFETs with split outputs, OUTH and OUTL, providing 2.5-A source and 5-A sink current.
+The ISO5852S device is a 5.7-kVRMS, reinforced isolated gate driver for IGBTs and MOSFETs with split outputs, OUTH and OUTL, providing 2.5-A source and 5-A sink current.
 The input side operates from a single 2.25-V to 5.5-V supply.
 The output side allows for a supply range from minimum 15 V to maximum 30 V. Two complementary CMOS inputs control the output state of the gate driver.
-The short propagation time of 76 ns assures accurate control of the output stage.
+The short propagation time of 76 ns provides accurate control of the output stage.

 An internal desaturation (DESAT) fault detection recognizes when the IGBT is in an overcurrent condition.
-Upon a DESAT detect, a Mute logic immediately blocks the output of the isolator and initiates a soft-turn-off procedure which disables OUTH, and pulls OUTL to low over a time span of 2 μs.
-When OUTL reaches 2 V with respect to the most negative supply potential, VFF2, the gate driver output is pulled hard to VEE2 potential, turning the IGBT immediately off.
+Upon a DESAT detect, a mute logic immediately blocks the output of the isolator and initiates a soft-turnoff procedure which disables the OUTH pin and pulls the OUTL pin to low over a time span of 2 μs.
+When the OUTL pin reaches 2 V with respect to the most-negative supply potential, $V{FF2}$ , the gate-driver output is pulled hard to the $V{FF2}$ potential, turning the IGBT immediately off.